Brian's Journal - October 2008

 As I reached the summit a falcon soared overhead.
 I dug out my binoculars and identified it as a prairie.
 Shortly afterwards a second prairie sailed around the shoulder of the summit and out over the glacier, then doubled back and flew low over my head, as if curious about me.
 I wasn't expecting the close flyby so didn't have the camera ready.
 The views are fine from the summit, north to Baker and south to Rainier, west to Glacier and Sloan Peak, east to Mt Maude and the Entiat mountains beyond the Napeequa and Chiwawa valleys.
 The White River runs practically underfoot, two miles away and 6000' down.

 The breeze from the west was cold, 33F by my thermometer, but I lingered on top long enough to eat some bread and sardines for lunch before starting down.
 Then I didn't descend very far before stopping in a sheltered spot to call Susan again.
 She was going to get me a weather forecast and she did - it might rain.
 I suggested I might like to spend an extra night out and that was fine with her.
 The roofers were making an awful commotion, scaring Puss into hiding all day.
-Swee was planning to get out of the house tomorrow and go have lunch with David.
+Susan was planning to get out of the house tomorrow and go have lunch with David.
 While we were talking a redtail circled up over the meadow slopes a couple thousand feet below me, then a golden eagle soared up from the valley and did a couple of roller coaster dives off to the west.
 Not many other birds around - a few varied thrushes, chickadees, golden-crowned kinglets, pine siskins, robins.
 Haven't seen any mammals other than pikas.
-It was nice to talk with Swee, and took the edge off my solitude.
+It was nice to talk with Susan, and took the edge off my solitude.

 View west to South ridge from top of gully